schoenfr/schoenfr.github.io/index.md

  - iron-icon
 ---

 Welcome to my homepage.
-This site is currently under construction, but feel free to take a look around.
-It has started as an experiment with Jekyll on Github pages and will later become my representative homepage.
+This site is still __under construction__, but feel free to take a look around.

 # <iron-icon icon icon="account-circle" /> Personal